- 1. Introduction

 - If the jointly filed I-751 is filed prior to the jurisdiction vesting with the immigration judge in removal proceedings and the USCIS “excuses the late filing and approves the petition,” then USCIS “shall restore” the foreign spouse’s permanent residence status.

-- During the period between when the 90-day filing window closes and when USCIS approves then restores permanent resident status, the foreign spouse has no lawful immigration status in the U.S. This is true even though the late filing of a joint I-751 will typically result in issuance of the same receipt as a timely-filed I-751, stating that conditional residence status is extended for one year.
-The receipt states, “This extension and authorization for employment and travel does not apply to you if your conditional resident status has been terminated.”
+- During the period between when the 90-day filing window closes and when USCIS approves then restores permanent resident status, the late-filing foreign spouse has no lawful immigration status in the U.S.

 - Since the beneficiary of a late-filed joint I-751 has no lawful immigration status in the U.S., if she departs the U.S. while the late-filed I-751 is pending (or if she has filed the I-751 late while abroad), she is not eligible to return as a permanent resident unless and until that status is restored.
 Further, while in the U.S. she will accrue unlawful presence in the U.S. until such time as the I-751 is approved.
 So if she incurs a single 180-day period of unlawful status then departs the U.S., she may be ineligible to return for 3 years unless the I-751 is approved.
 And if she has incurred a lifetime total of 365 days of unlawful status then departs the U.S., she may be ineligible to return for 10 years unless the I-751 is approved.

-There is no requirement that you be physically present in the U.S. at the time the I-751 is filed.
+There is no requirement that the CR be physically present in the U.S. at the time the I-751 is filed.

 Dependent children who became permanent residents within 90 days of the parent may be included in the joint petition.
 However, all dependents included in the petition must pay a separate biometrics fee.
 Dependent children who cannot be included in the joint petition because they did not immigrate within 90 days of the parent or because of the death of the parent may file a separate petition.